Massachusetts Laws and Incentives

 • The present and future condition of transportation electrification;

-• Maintenance strategies for EV charging stations;
+• Maintenance strategies for EV chargers;

 The Council must publish the deployment plan by August 11, 2023, and revise the plan biannually.